COSC3020/pancake-sort-cniemitalo/README.md

 number of comparisons of pancakes?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+## My Answer

+The asymptotic runtime for the number of comparisions of pancakes would be
+$\Theta(n)$ in the best case because it would only need to check that every element is in it's correct place, which they all would be.
+It would be $\Theta(n^2)$ in the worst case because it would need to check that it's not in the correct place, and then not in the first case, before flipping the elements.

+I think the asymptotic runtime complexity of my algorithm in terms of flips would be none for the best case, in which it's already sorted so there would be no need to do any flips.
+And in the worst case, it would be $\Theta(n)$, doing two flips for every element.

+## Sources and Plagiarism

+https://www.geeksforgeeks.org/pancake-sorting/, used this to change to sort back to front instead of front to back, as well as determine maximum index

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.